-ARTICLE O-2 EXTRABOARDS - The Company reserves the right to establish, maintain, alter, eliminate, or change extraboards at locations where the necessity of the service requires.
+ARTICLE O-2.
+EXTRABOARDS - The Company reserves the right to establish, maintain, alter, eliminate, or change extraboards at locations where the necessity of the service requires.
 Seniority choice will determine the operators who are assigned to the extraboards.
 The extraboard to which a new operator is assigned will be designated by the operator's seniority bid.
 Seasonal operators will rotate on the extraboard and will be eligible to bid on designated runs and hold-downs only.
 Part-time operators will rotate on a separate extraboard and will not rotate on the full-time extraboard.
-The order of assignment for extraboard work is full-time/seasonal extraboard operators, regular operators, regular operators who have declared a willingness to work extra, and rentals.
-Regular operators who have declared a willingness to work extra and regular operators who have declared a willingness to work extra and regular operators who have declared a willingness to work extra and regular operators who have declared a willingness to work extra and regular operators who have declared a willingness to work extra and regular operators.
+The order of assignment for extraboard work is full-time/seasonal extraboard operators, regular operators who have declared a willingness to work extra, part-time operators, regular operators required to work extra, and rentals.
+Regular operators who have declared a willingness to work extra include pre-assigned regular operators.